webrecorder/browsertrix/docs/user-guide/review.md

 ???
 Question "Should I review every page?
 (Spoiler alert: probably not!)"
     When reviewing a crawl of a site that has many similar pages, all of which exhibit the same error and have similar heuristic scores, it's likely that they all are similarly broken, and you can _probably_ save yourself the trouble.
 Depending on the website, the heuristic scores may not always be an accurate predictor of quality, but in our testing they are fairly consistent — consistency being the important factor of this tool.
 It is up to you, the curator, to make the final quality judgement!

-    Our recommended workflow is: run crawl analysis, examine the most severe issues as highlighted, examine some key examples of common layouts, review any other key pages, and score the crawl accordingly!
+    Our recommended workflow is as follows: run crawl analysis, examine the most severe issues as highlighted, examine some key examples of common layouts, review any other key pages, and score the crawl accordingly!

 ## Finish Review